Hard Goods Rhizome Barrier

 Small orders for bamboo poles are welcome.
 You must specify in detail

 what diameter, length and whether they are needed green or cured.
+Available

 Bamboo Tools